open-mmlab/mmsegmentation/docs/en/advanced_guides/evaluation.md

 # Evaluation

 The evaluation procedure would be executed at [ValLoop](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/loops.py#L300) and [TestLoop](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/loops.py#L373), users can evaluate model performance during training or using the test script with simple settings in the configuration file.
-The `ValLook` and `TestLook` are properties of [Runner](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py#L59), they will be built the first time they are called.
-To build the `ValLook` successfully, the `val_dataloader` and `val_evaluator` must be set when building `Runner` since `dataloder` and `evaluator` are required parameters, and the same goes for `TestLoop`.
+The `ValLoop` and `TestLoop` are properties of [Runner](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py#L59), they will be built the first time they are called.
+To build the `ValLoop` successfully, the `val_dataloader` and `val_evaluator` must be set when building `Runner` since `dataloder` and `evaluator` are required parameters, and the same goes for `TestLoop`.
 For more information about the Runner's design, please refer to the [documentoation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/design/runner.md) of [MMEngine](https://github.com/open-mmlab/mmengine).

 <center>
   <img src='../../../resources/test_step.png' />
   <center>test_step/val_step dataflow</center>
 </center>

-In MMSegmentation, we write the settings of dataloader and metrics in the config files of datasets and the configuration of the evaluation process in the `schedule_x` config files by default.
+In MMSegmentation, we write the settings of dataloader and metrics in the config files of datasets and the configuration of the evaluation loop in the `schedule_x` config files by default.

-For example, in the ADE20K config file `configs/_base_/dataset/ade20k.py`, on lines 37 to 49, we configured the `val_dataloader` and `test_dataloader`, on lines 51 to 52, we select `IoUMetric` as the evaluator and set `mIoU` as the metric:
+For example, in the ADE20K config file `configs/_base_/dataset/ade20k.py`, on lines 37 to 48, we configured the `val_dataloader`, on line 51, we select `IoUMetric` as the evaluator and set `mIoU` as the metric:

 ```python
 val_dataloader = dict(